The Colorado Hebrew Chorale is a non-auditioned community choir.

 If you would like to join our list of instrumentalist, contact Carol Kozak Ward at (303) 355-0232.

-In addition, Ms. Ward is an advocate of contemporary choral music.
-She includes newly somposed works in her programming and has commissioned works by such composers as Gerald Cohen, Martin Bresnick, and Pulitzer Prize-winner Aaron Jay Kernis.
+Over her career as a music educator, Ms. Ward has taught at a variety of public, private, and parochial schools and universities, in Connecticut, New York, Colorado, and Israel.
+In addition, Ms. Ward is an advocate of contemporary choral works, regularly featuring new compositions and arrangements in her programs, and has commissioned composers such as Gerald Cohen, Martin Bresnick, and Pulitzer Prize-winner Aaron Jay Kernis.

-Ms. Ward holds a Master of Music degree in Choral Conducting from the Yale University School of Music as well as an M.A. in Music Education from Teachers College, Columbia University.
-As an undergraduate at New York University, she majored in Near Eastern Studies and spent her junior year at the Hebrew University of Jerusalem.
+Ms. Ward holds a Master of Music degree in Choral Conducting from the Yale University School of Music, where her teachers included Otto Werner Mueller, Paul Mueller, Fenno Health, and Johannes Somary.
+She has also performed in choruses under the direction of Daniel Barenboim, Zubin Mehta, Margaret Hillis, and Robert Shaw, and has participated in master classes with Howard Swan and Dale Warland.
+Ms. Ward also earned an M.A. in Music Education from Teachers College, Columbia University, and an undergraduate degree in Near Eastern Studies from New York University.
 Originally from Connecticut, Ms. Ward and her family lived in Haifa, Israel for six years before relocating to Colorado in 1991.